Bridging the gap between numerics and experiment in free standing graphene: Perturbation theory on the lattice

 We finally come to the electron-boson interaction vertex which is determined by $S_{\rm {int}}$.
 It consists of an incoming fermion line with p-h (particle-hole) index $a$, an outgoing fermion line with p-h index $b$, and a boson line.
 Frequency and momentum are conserved among the three lines.
 The vertex, depicted in Fig.~\ref{fig:FeynmanRules}a, is trivial in sublattice space and includes a factor of $i \sigma^z_{a,b}$ which acts in p-h space (sum over contracted p-h indices).

 We comment here that so far this derivation has applied to the Euclidean version of the theory.
 In this case, the time variable $\tau$, runs over a compact interval, $[0,\beta)$, and the frequencies become discrete multiples of $\pi/\beta$ (even multiples for bosons and odd multiples for fermions).
 For the fermions, at $T=0$, the only thing that would change is the replacement $p_0 \to p_0 \pm i \eta$, where $\eta = 0^+$.
 The infinitesimal quantity $\eta$ displaces the poles from the real axis in a direction which depends on whether we are dealing with the positive or negative energy states of $\hat H_0$, when working in the eigenbasis.
-In what follows, we work in the $T=0$ formalism.
+In what follows, we work in the $T=0$ but also give the results for expressions in the Matsubara formalism.